 More advanced concepts such as views, foreign keys, and transactions are described.

-A PolarDB database compatible with Oracle is a relational database management system (RDBMS).
+A PolarDB-O is a relational database management system (RDBMS).
 The system is used to manage data stored in relations.
 A relation is essentially a mathematical term for a table.
 Storing data in tables is a common method of database management.
 Databases can be organized in several ways.
 Files and directories on Unix-like operating systems form an example of a hierarchical database.
 Popular development is based on object-oriented databases.